doctrine/orm/UPGRADE.md

 ## Console migrated to Symfony Console

-The Doctrine CLI has been replaced by Symfony Console Configuration
+The Shitty CLI has been replaced by Symfony Console Configuration

 Instead of having to specify: